Brazil–Paraguay relations: 21st century

 Brazil is home to 43,731 Paraguayan citizens.
 Most Paraguayan Brazilians live in the state of São Paulo.
 In addition, Paraguay is home to hundreds of thousands of Brazilian immigrants, or Brasiguayos, whose presence has caused tension in border regions.

-Paraguay Coup of 2012
+Impeachment of Fernando Lugo

-In June 2012 Paraguay's senate voted 39–44 to dismiss president Fernando Lugo from office.
+In June 2012 Paraguay's senate voted 39–4 to dismiss president Fernando Lugo from office.
 The events have been criticized by leaders of many Latin American nations including Argentina and Venezuela.
 As a result, Paraguay was suspended from the South American Trade Bloc, which included Argentina, Brazil, Uruguay, and the then-recent addition of Venezuela.
 However, Paraguay reintegrated into the trade block after the suspension.

 Recent relations

 Brazil–Paraguay relations are good.
-Paraguay’s president since 2018, Mario Abdo Benítez, had a close relationship with right-winger Brazilian President (2019-2022), Jair Bolsonaro.
+Paraguay’s president (2018-2023), Mario Abdo Benítez, had a close relationship with Brazilian President (2019-2022), Jair Bolsonaro.
 In February 2019, Brazilian President Jair Bolsonaro praised the late military strongman of Paraguay, Alfredo Stroessner, calling him "a man of vision."
 Bolsonaro made the comments during a ceremony at the Itaipu hydroelectric dam on the countries' shared border.
 At his side was Paraguayan President Mario Abdo Benitez.